Jump to content

 The purpose of the Rosacea Research & Development Institute [RRDi] is to fund research and development for finding a cure for rosacea by establishing a Medical Advisory Committee [MAC] of the best available minds on rosacea and to publish the results of this endeavor to the public and professional groups.
 This MAC will provide the direction of the research.
 Research may also include studying various treatments for the control of rosacea in multi-center, double blind, placebo controlled clinical trial studies.
 The RRDi is commited to support patient advocacy for those suffering from rosacea.
 This organization is open to the public and membership is free and has been organized by rosaceans for rosaceans.
 This organization is a non-profit corporation registered in the State of Hawaii and 501 (c) (3) tax-exempt status approval has been obtained from the IRS effective June 7, 2004.
 The Articles of Incorporation, the Bylaws, and the Conflict of Interest Policy are available for the public.

-Membership is open to the public and is free.
+Membership is open to the public and is free for volunteers.
 Rosaceans are specially invited to join.
 All who join providing contact information become members of the corporation and for now this number is not limited but may be revised in the future by the institute.
 There are two categories of members:

 An Active Member is one who has posted within the last thirty days and has full access to the RRDi website.
 An Inactive Member is one who has not posted in the last thirty days and is therefore restricted to guest privlieges of access to the site until such time as the member becomes active again and full access to the site is restored.
-Any SUBSCRIBED member is not restricted to post within thirty days.
-Volunteer Active Members may waive the subscription fee.
+Any SUBSCRIBED member is not restricted to post within thirty days and may or may not post as long as the subscription is active.
+Volunteer Active Members may waive the subscription fee as long as they post at least once a month.

 A rosacean is anyone who is diagnosed by a physician as having rosacea.
 All that is necessary to be designated a voting member is a statement from the member that a diagnosis of rosacea has been obtained from a physician as well as the contact information mentioned above for voting members.
 Voting members should be rosacea sufferers (rosaceans).